smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Adaptive Interface Capabilities/index.md

 Capabilities that can be updated can be queried and subscribed to using the @![iOS]`SDLSystemCapabilityManager`!@@![android, javaSE, javaEE]`SystemCapabilityManager`!@.

 ### Determining Support for System Capabilities
-You should check if the head unit supports your desired capability before subscribing or updating the capability.
+You should check if the head unit supports your desired capability before subscribing to or updating the capability.

 @![iOS]
 ##### Objective-C